Blend (textile): Spun fibers

 Any fiber has the potential to contribute to a blended fabric depending upon the intended use.
-Continuous testing is carried out to determine the best fiber blends and the percentages that are best suited to specific uses.
-Polyester is the most frequently used synthetic fibre, it has earned the name, "workhorse" fiber of the industry.
-The staple form of the Polyester fibers has been referred as "big mixer" because of its compatibility in blending.
+Continuous testing is carried out to determine the optimal fiber blends and the percentages most suited to specific uses.
+Polyester is the most frequently used synthetic fiber; it has earned the name 'workhorse' fiber of the industry.
+The staple form of polyester fibers has been referred to as the 'big mixer' because of its compatibility in blending.
 Polyester imparts many properties without affecting the properties of other fibers.

 Bicomponent fibers

 Bicomponent fiber are the fibers produced by mixing two different polymers to achieve the properties of both fibers.
 For example, Polyester and Nylon may be mixed together in extrusion.
 The polymers in the bicomponent may have entirely different physical and chemical properties.

 Advantages

 Products with blends, mixtures, and combinations may have properties that differ from those obtained with a single fiber.
 Blending may add value and may reduce the cost of the product.
 For example, cotton is most often mixed with other fibers, particularly synthetics.
 This blending can be used to make cotton-like fabrics with improved functionality such as wrinkle resistance and dimensional stability.
 The addition of spandex to cotton improves the stretch of the product.